openebs/lvm-localpv/docs/persistentvolumeclaim.md

 ### Capacity Resource

 Admin/User can specify the desired capacity for lvm volume.
 CSI-Driver will provision a volume if the underlying volume group has requested capacity available else provisioning volume will be errored.
 StorageClassName is a required field, if field is unspecified then it will lead to a provision errors.
+For more information about workflow click [here](../design/lvm/persistent-volume-claim/capacity_resource.md)

 ```yaml
 kind: PersistentVolumeClaim